25 Essential Questions to Ask Your Marketing Agency

 13. What ongoing training do you provide for your staff?
 How do you ensure they stay current on the latest and greatest approaches?

-14. Are the “big names” on your client list companies you have worked with at this firm, or organizations your team has served or been employed by in the past (at other agencies)?
+14. Are the “big names” on your client list companies you have worked with at this firm, or organizations your team has served or been employed by in the past?

 16. What does your billing structure look like?
 Are there items that must be paid in advance?
-What about payment terms?
+What are your payment terms?

-17. What and how do you bill for expenses?
-Is there a mark-up or are expenses invoiced at cost?
+17. How do you bill for expenses?
+Is there a markup or are expenses invoiced at cost?

-20. What are the core values of your firm?
+20. Describe the core values of your firm.
 How do they impact your clients?

 21. What will you do to get to know my business?